Noah-Houghton/Eldritch-Apocalypse/README.md

 *   Labor cost:
 *   Maintenance:
 *   Cycle effect:
-*   On build: Unlocks the Scouting ability.
+*   On build: Unlocks the Scouting Action.
 Assign population to gather information about the goings-on in a specific tile.
 Cycles to completion & danger of discovery or injury increase the further away from camp you send them.
 *   Tiers:
 *   Prerequisites: